mozcelikors/rover-docs/docs/source/content/cross.rst

       sudo find / -name *opencv_core*so*

-At the end, it should look like the following:
+At the end, it should look like the following (roughly):

 .. image:: ../roverstatic/images/linker.png
    :width: 100%